MGfoundation/mgcpp/README.md

 ## Introduction<a id="sec-1-1" name="sec-1-1"></a>

-mgcpp is a multi GPU linear algebra library.
+mgcpp is a multi GPU linear algebra library. <br />
-It is a wrapper for various CUDA libraries in standard C++.
+It is a wrapper for various CUDA libraries in standard C++. <br />

 ## Status<a id="sec-1-2" name="sec-1-2"></a>

-This library is heavily under development and in pre-alpha state.
+This library is heavily under development and in pre-alpha state. <br />
-For contribution, refer to TODO or contact me.
+For contribution, refer to TODO or contact me. <br />

 ## Example<a id="sec-1-3" name="sec-1-3"></a>